Baby carriers

 • Shivering (not always present)

-3. Breastfeeding or bottle feeding can help warm them up.
+3. Breastfeeding or bottle feeding can also help warm up.

-4. Never place a hot water bottle directly on baby’s skin.
+4. Do not use a hot water bottle directly on the skin.

-How to protect baby from the cold and prevent hypothermia?
+What to do to protect baby from the cold and avoid hypothermia?

-Prevention is key.
-Avoid long outings, dress baby appropriately (see below), and above all… think babywearing!
+Prevention = watchword.
+We avoid long outings, we dress baby accordingly (we'll explain below) and above all… we think babywearing!

 • You share your body heat with baby